SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 ### PowerPoint's "Rehearse with Coach"

-You can use PowerPoint's built-in AI "Rehearse with Coach" to get instant feedback on how fast you are talking and what language you are using.
+You can use PowerPoint's built-in AI "Rehearse with Coach" to get help with some of the above.
+It gives you instant feedback on how fast you are talking and what language you are using, so you can avoid unwanted words.
 In the video below Mike Tholfsen shows you how to use the feature and what feedback you get.

 `youtube: https://youtu.be/tGkANWhoo0Y`
 **Video: How to use Presenter Coach in PowerPoint for the web (2 min)**